-- Meetings with the SENDCo and Class Teachers run throughout the year and can be requested by parents

-- Teacher / Learner Conferences) with Class Teachers

-- Key information published by the school

-- School newsletters

-- Inclusion events

-- Support, advice and guidance sessions

-- Parent support groups and family learning events

-- Email and phone calls

-- Parents can apply to become Governors when vacancies arise
+- Meetings with the SENDCo and Class Teachers run throughout the year and can be requested by parents - Teacher / Learner Conferences (TLCs) with Class Teachers - Additional TLCs offered every term for parents of pupils on the SEND Register to co-produce One Page Profiles and IEPs, discussing progress and individualised targets in more depth. - Key information published by the school - School newsletters - Inclusion events - Support, advice and guidance sessions (for example, SENDCo drop-ins) - Parent support groups and family learning events - Email and phone calls - Parents can apply to become Governors when vacancies arise

-We are proud of the strong partnerships we have created with parents, pupils and the community and place a high value on the comments and feedback that they provide as this help us to improve our school even further.
+We are proud of the strong partnerships we have created with parents, pupils and the community and place a high value on the comments and feedback that they provide as this helps us to improve our school even further.